Radiative generation of metastable minima in a scalar-fermion model: Comments

-One frequently encounters the problem, however, that some of the interactions that are involved, in this or other physically important situations, are non-renormalizable, the most important example being the gravitational interaction; when these are regarded as effective quantum field theories \cite{eff}, instead of a coupling constant expansion that was the basic tool of renormalizable theories, one now has an expansion in powers of the energy, and it is possible that well-defined results for the vacuum energy or energy difference exist in these situations as well.
-It would be interesting, therefore, as a subject of future work, to consider the results of similar considerations in effective quantum field theories .
+One frequently encounters the problem, however, that some of the interactions that are involved, in this or other physically important situations, are nonrenormalizable, the most important example being the gravitational interaction; when these are regarded as effective quantum field theories \cite{eff}, instead of a coupling constant expansion that was the basic tool of renormalizable theories, one now has an expansion in powers of the energy, and it is possible that well-defined results for the vacuum energy or energy difference exist in these situations as well.
+It would be interesting, therefore, to consider the results of similar problems in effective quantum field theories .

 \centerline{ \bf Acknowledgements}